xavierbrt/xavierbrt.github.io/_posts/2020-02-11-mislead-neural-network.markdown

     Image Adversarial with L2: Man (scores: man: 1.876860, woman: -1.570869)

-The transformed images have misleaded the model and be labeled as men.
+The transformed images have misleaded the model and have been labeled as men.
 The image with the L2 constraint has a lowest score than without, but it is still correct.

 # Conclusion